geldrezNicholas/Lung-Cancer-Classification/README.md

 - **lung_n** – Normal lung tissue
 - **lung_scc** – Squamous cell carcinoma

 The goal is to build and train a CNN capable of accurately classifying lung images.
-The model uses TensorFlow’s deep learning framework and achieves an **average accuracy of around 90%** when tested on unseen data.
+The model uses TensorFlow’s deep learning framework and achieves an **average accuracy of 90%** when tested on unseen data.

 ---